GiacomoGaraccione/Esami-Polito-Magistrale/MAD/Domande Esami Mobile.md

 - onCreateViewHolder(), supports creation of a new ViewHolder and the associated visual hierarchy tree
 - onBindViewHolder(), populates the created visual tree with the ViewHolder displaying data of a specific item.
 -

-#### Describe the concept of structured concurrency provided by the coroutine framework in Kotlin and describe the benefits it introduces in Android components.

 #### Describe how a ReactNative application can manage its global state and make it available, in a consistent way, to all components.